At a Glance

 Key Responsibilities

-The Director, Medical Affairs Europe/International (ex-Americas) is a key role and leading expert in the Immunocore medical affairs team and will be central in developing and implementing the medical affairs plan in Europe and beyond for Immuncore’s products both pre and post commercialization.
+- The Director, Medical Affairs Europe/International (ex-Americas) is a key role and leading expert in the Immunocore medical affairs team and will be central in developing and implementing the medical affairs plan in Europe and beyond for Immunocore’s products both pre and post commercialization.

 Medical and Personal Leadership

-- Develops and maintains in a self-driven manner outstanding knowledge of immuno-oncology and relevant disease areas.
+- Develop and maintain outstanding knowledge of immuno-oncology and relevant disease areas.

-- Collaborates with cross functional team to ensure the best patient care.
+- Collaborate with cross-functional teams to ensure the best patient care.

-- Maintains an in-depth understanding of the medical strategy and broader Immunocore strategy to ensure their own activities are coordinated with the team and aligned to strategy within Immunocore.
+- Maintain an in-depth understanding of the medical strategy and broader Immunocore strategy to ensure activities are coordinated with the team.

-- Maintains and develops synergistic relationships with KOLs to expand research, advisory, and educational partnership opportunities.
+- Maintain and develop synergistic relationships with KOLs to expand research, advisory, and educational partnership opportunities.

-- Works to the highest ethical compliance, ethics and safety standards adhering to all local regulations and laws.
+- Work to the highest ethical compliance, ethics and safety standards adhering to all local regulations and laws.

 - Contribute to the annual global strategic/operational planning process and lead development of EU strategic/operational plan and EU budget oversight.